 Your net tax is paid (or refunded) just after the end of the tax year - that is, following 31 March.
-It will therefore appear as a payment (or refund) in the account summary on your next account statement.
+It will therefore be included in the account summary on your next account statement.

 If you closed your investment during the year, your tax paid (or refunded) amount was processed at the time of your final withdrawal.